stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 #### Philosophy

-This class will use [Slack](https://stat-s432-sp18.slack.com/) for class communication.
-Slack is a Team messaging app which is frequently adopted by companies and research groups.
+This class will use [Slack](https://stats-432sp2018.slack.com/) for class communication.
+Slack is a team messaging app which is frequently adopted by companies and research groups.
 We will use it for announcements, questions, homework communication, etc. You are required to use it.

 Since homework and the project are team-based, you need a way to communicate with your team.
 Slack is that way.
 You can create a special channel for your team.
 You can direct message individuals.
 You can message me or the TA.
 You can post pictures of cats.
 The sky is the limit.
-By using slack, we will avoid sending lots of email back and forth.
+By using Slack, we will avoid sending lots of email back and forth.

-Slack has apps for iPhone or Android.
-Or you can use the web (as I do).
+Slack has apps for iPhone, Android, MacOS, and Windows.
+Or you can use the web.

 If you send me email instead, I may ignore it.